Bills Digest No. 33, 2024-25

 Can victims of scams seek damages?

 The Bill offers avenues of redress for victims of scams.
-However, it does not guarantee that victims of scams will be mandatorily reimbursed for all, or any, of the monies they have lost to scammers.
+However, it does not require that victims of scams will be mandatorily reimbursed for all, or any, of the monies they have lost to scammers.

 It appears that sectors, including the banking sector, will not be automatically liable for compensating victims.
-This differs from the UK reimbursement scheme, which ‘require[s] UK payment service providers to reimburse all in-scope customers who fall victim to APP [authorised push payment] fraud, save for limited exceptions’.
+This differs from the UK reimbursement scheme (discussed in Table 1 below), which will ‘require UK payment service providers to reimburse all in-scope customers who fall victim to APP [authorised push payment] fraud, save for limited exceptions’.
 However, in Senate Estimates on 6 November 2024, a Treasury official stated that ‘there are multiple channels that you can go through if you want to pursue redress.’
-The official listed the IDR and EDR mechanisms, and the ability for victims to seek redress through the court (p.
+The official listed the IDR and EDR mechanisms, and the ability for victims to seek redress through the court (Proof Committee Hansard, p.
 111).
 Consumers may seek redress (including compensation) through these avenues if a regulated entity has not met their SPF obligations.

 IDR and EDR mechanisms to recover loss